supertestnet/statechainjs/README.md

 - There is 1 operator and the bitcoins are held in a single musig key with two "keyshards" -- the operator's and the depositor's
 - Absolute timelocks: these limit the amount of time you can hold a statechain utxo before you must withdraw on the base layer.
 The user is responsible for doing so at the correct time, and applications can do this automatically.
-- Key handling: the operator uses an HSM (Hardware Security Module) to semi-prove key deletion.
+- Key handling: the operator uses an HSM (Hardware Security Module) to semi-prove key deletion after cosigning each new holder's withdrawal transaction and only keep partial recovery data.
+He gives the latest holder the rest of his recovery data and that user he is expected to "pass it back" to the operator in the future if he wants him to "recover" his private key and sign a new transaction.
+But this recovery data is one-time-use (it changes every time) so a prior holder cannot get the operator to sign a new transaction -- only the latest holder can do this.
 - Lightning network interoperability

 [Initial statechains idea](https://medium.com/@RubenSomsen/statechains-non-custodial-off-chain-bitcoin-transfer-1ae4845a4a39)